e-roy/langchain-chatbot-demo/README.md

 A simple chatbot to interact with any website that you enter in the top input field.
 In local development only.

+After you enter a URL to crawl:

+- if `website-collection` exists, is deleted.
+This is so you are only having a conversation with info from one site.
+- url entered and urls found in crawl will be broken up into chunks and embeddeding to store in Chroma vector db as `website-collection`
+- chat is now ready to ask questions about the site.

 ## Setup

 1. Create a Chroma client using Docker